 It’s that time of year again: the holidays.
-And that means nobody's expecting you to hit the gym and work out four days a week as usual, or to keep up your low-carb diet in the face of Great Aunt Eleanor's delicious—albeit ab-killing—recipe for triple-decker lasagna.
+And that means nobody's expecting you to hit the gym and work out four days a week as usual, or to keep up your low-carb diet in the face of your great Aunt's delicious—albeit ab-killing—recipe for triple-decker lasagna.

 However, we do expect—no, we demand—that you keep off the extra five pounds this season anyway, comfort food be damned.
 And when you see how simple it is, your holidays—and post-holiday season—are sure to be a lot happier.
 Again: Simple, not easy.